mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 In the graphic on the right, for example, our sample isn't really representative of the population $-$ several colors aren't present at all!
 We can't run an analysis on this sample and then generalize to the population; **we can only generalize to red, orange, yellow, and green.** No matter how perfectly we model our sample data, our model's scope is trapped.
 If we try to comment on the broader population, we'll find that our seemingly accurate model suddenly makes embarrassingly inaccurate predictions.

-A recent example of this is the 2020 U.S. election forecasts.
+A recent example of this sample-population discrepancy is the 2020 U.S. election forecasts.
 After President Trump's surprise 2016 victory that [defied the vast majority of public opinion polls](https://www.voanews.com/usa/us-politics/election-experts-puzzled-over-surprise-trump-victory), pollsters spent years tweaking their models, fixing blindspots in preparation for a 2020 redemption.
 Yet, as states started releasing results on November 3, we found ourselves yet again watching [polls underestimate the number of Trump voters](https://www.scientificamerican.com/article/why-polls-were-mostly-wrong/).

 David Shor, the former head of political data science at [Civis Analytics](https://www.civisanalytics.com/), believes the predictions were so off because [**their underlying samples are not representative of American voters.**](https://www.vox.com/policy-and-politics/2020/11/10/21551766/election-polls-results-wrong-david-shor) In short, the people who respond to polls tend to score high on social trust, which the [General Social Survey](https://gssdataexplorer.norc.org/variables/441/vshow) indicates represents only 30% of Americans.
 Until 2016, this group used to vote comparably to low-trust voters who didn't pick up the phone for pollsters $-$ now, low-trust voters tend to vote more conservatively and are hence underrepresented in the sample.